Scratchbuilding Thunderbird 3 from Gerry Anderson's classic 60s TV show

 When I was happy with these master patterns I could use them to produce a set of plaster moulds.
 The nosecone could just be done in one moulding with the final part being cast up in fibreglass.

-Six copies were needed for
+Six copies were needed

-seal any gaps.
+filler to seal any gaps.

-To construct the fuselage
+To construct the

-using 2mm Plasticard disc's with holes in the centre
+tube using 2mm Plasticard disc's with holes in the centre

 (like giant washers).
 The reducing areas were again made

 by forming the shape using plastic and car filler.
 Care

 had to be taken not to sand down the surrounding plastic